Communities

 @Alexei the fact that SO has never done this is the main reason I like to consider it ^_^' since whatever they're doing now is frustrating for both new users and moderators.

-Jordan‭ wrote almost 4 years ago · edited almost 4 years ago
+Jordan‭ wrote about 4 years ago · edited about 4 years ago

 It is good to know that you are aware of the possibility though.
 I read the answer by user4842163 on the question you linked, and if that's old news then I do not think that I have any new arguments to contribute to this conversation.
 If you want to spitball ideas together for how we might avoid potential problems with this approach then I am open to conversation!
 But I will not push the issue further.